‘The sound of death;’ Neighbors concerned by amount of crashes on Joel Blvd.

 With speeding comes crashes, something Herrero is tired of happening so close to home.

-“I actually did have a calendar at one point where I was checking off when I would see and hear the accidents.
+“I did have a calendar at one point where I checked off when I would see and hear the accidents.
 It’s weekly,” said Herrero.
 “Last night, there was an accident.
-I noticed that Joel was shut down and they were moving everyone over onto Edward.”
+Joel was shut down, and they moved everyone onto Edward.”

 “That’s like, nothing you’ll ever get used to, you know?
-Sitting here watching TV or spending time with the family, and all of a sudden you hear either the big crash and either no breaks or breaks and for a second and then just the sound of death,” said Labombard.
+Sitting here watching TV or spending time with the family, and all of a sudden you hear either the big crash and either no brakes or brakes and for a second and then just the sound of death,” said Labombard.

 Neighbors like Herrero and Labombard are begging people to drive safely.

 “Slow down, please, because people’s babies are out there, their loved ones,” said Herrero.
-“When they say goodbye, they’re expecting them to come home, and they don’t always come home.”
+“When they say goodbye, they expect them to come home, and they don’t always come home.”

-At a speed limit of 45 miles an hour, WINK clocked people going 10 miles over and faster on Tuesday night.
+On Tuesday night, at a speed limit of 45 miles an hour, WINK clocked people going 10 miles over and faster.

 As a result, Kate and Stephen are asking the Lee County Sheriff’s Office to be present on the road before another person is killed.